LabKey/labkey-ui-components/packages/components/docs/jest.md

     to **small display only React components**.
     1. Using snapshot tests for large nested components can results in very large snapshot files which are hard to review when it comes time to change something or update that snapshot
-    1. Check in the related `.snap` files for your test cases.
+    1. Don't forget to commit the related `.snap` files for your test cases.
 Without these, TeamCity will have trouble verifying that your tests are valid.
     1. Treat the `.snap` files as code when it comes to changes made to existing snapshots and newly created test cases.
         This means that you should review the new `.snap` files when a new case is added to make sure the contents exist and are as expected.
 This also means that changes to these files should be reviewed during code review of a pull request.
+    1. Don't manually update `.snap` files.
+Review the content of the failure for an existing test and then use the `yarn test -u` option to update the files.
+Note that if you are running the test case manually from IntelliJ, there is an "update snapshot" link you can click that will use this option for you.
     1. If you are getting local test failures and unexpected changes to a `.snap` file that seems unrelated to your set of changes in your feature branch, be sure to locally run the `yarn install` command from the `/packages/components` directory.
 There have been a few cases where an update to a package dependency can result